lyzandermarantaljr/Techworld-with-Nana/TWN_IT_Fundamentals_Checklist.md

 - [ ] Lesson 03: Troubleshooting with AI (13:48)
 - [ ] Lesson 04: Generating Automation Script and Documentation with AI (14:53)

-### ✅ Week 10 Milestone
-- [ ] Teamable codebase pushed to remote Git repository
-- [ ] Practiced branching, merging, and resolving a merge conflict
-- [ ] Comfortable using AI tools to assist with coding and debugging

----

-## 📅 Week 11 — Buffer / Catch-Up Week (Flexible)

-> *Use this however you need.
-On track?
-Go deep.
-Behind?
-No guilt — just catch up.*

-- [ ] Identify 1–2 chapters that felt shaky and re-do the demos
-- [ ] Rebuild a piece of Teamable from scratch without following along
-- [ ] Review all sprint progress in Jira
-- [ ] Update your GitHub repo with clean commits and a README

----

-## 📅 Week 12 — Final Review + Wrap-Up (~4–6 hrs)

-- [ ] Complete any remaining lessons
-- [ ] Full end-to-end walkthrough of the Teamable app — can you explain every piece?
-- [ ] Submit for Certificate of Completion
-- [ ] Add certificate to LinkedIn
-- [ ] Write a project description for Teamable for your resume/portfolio
-- [ ] Push final Teamable code to GitHub with a proper README

-### 🏁 Done!
-- [ ] Certificate received
-- [ ] Teamable on GitHub with README
-- [ ] Resume/LinkedIn updated